 Sobeys operates in a dynamic and highly competitive market.
-Other national and regional food distribution companies, along with non-traditional competitors, such as mass merchandisers and warehouse clubs, represent a competitive risk to Sobeys' ability to attract customers and operate profitably in its markets.
+Other national and regional food distribution companies, along with non-traditional competitors, such as mass merchandisers, warehouse clubs and online retailers, represent a competitive risk to Sobeys' ability to attract customers and operate profitably in its markets.
 Sobeys maintains a strong national presence in the Canadian retail food and food distribution industry, operating in over 900 communities in Canada.